xieyuheng/inner/src/note/computer-science/domain-driven-design/domain-driven-design--the-book.md

 to the analysis model.
 The analysis model is not created with design issues in mind, and therefore it is likely to be quite impractical for those needs.

+...
+But the second time around, if the developers per- ceive analysis to be a separate process, modeling happens in a less disciplined way.
+If the managers perceive analysis to be a separate process, the development team may not be given adequate access to domain experts.

+Whatever the cause, software that lacks a concept at the founda- tion of its design is, at best, a mechanism that does useful things without explaining its actions.

+- We should not only implement, but also make the implementation explains its actions.